dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/configuring-dbcontext.md

 ```

 > [!TIP]
-> The base constructor of DbContext also accepts the non-generic version of `DbContextOptions`.
-Using the non-generic version is not recommended for applications with multiple context types.
+> The base constructor of DbContext also accepts the non-generic version of `DbContextOptions`, but using the non-generic version is not recommended for applications with multiple context types.

-Application code to initialize from constructor argument
+Application code to initialize from constructor argument:

 ``` csharp
 var optionsBuilder = new DbContextOptionsBuilder<BloggingContext>();